A Guide To Hawaii’s Best Beach With Sand In All Colors Of The Spectrum

 9. Halawa Beach – Molokai

 In one of the more “perfect” sights you’ll ever see, the small twin bays that make up Halawa Beach form the opening path into the Halawa Valley – a lush and historical valley guarded by towering waterfalls.
 The beach is the ultimate way to wrap up a memorable guided hike in the valley, and, like nearly every other gem in Molokai, there’s a good chance of having Halawa Beach all to yourself.
-Oh, and if pay close attention to your active schedule of napping, snorkeling, and swimming, you might even spot a few humpback whales breaching.
+Oh, and if you pay close attention to your active schedule of napping, snorkeling, and swimming, you might even spot a few humpback whales breaching.

 View Halawa Beach Park - twin beaches of Molokai Hawaii

-Halawa Beach Molokai Hawaii
+Halawa Valley Panoramic View - Molokai - Hawaii

 Halawa Beach Park - Molokai - Hawaii